mcabrejos24/Thievary-Solidity/README.md

 Every 100 mints, the NFTs receive a new "class" where the classes start at class 1.

 A shield item is also sent on every variable "sendShieldOnNumber" mint.
 The contract initially sets this variable "sendShieldOnNumber" to 4 on contract creation so this would mean on every 4th mint.
 However, this number can be updated by the manager at any moment.

+You can check out this game here: [https://thievary-react-app.vercel.app/]

 ## Getting Started